DanWilliams91/SumSquares/README.md

 ### Further Testing
 * The Website was tested on Google Chrome, Mozilla Firefox and Microsoft Edge browsers.
 * The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 11 and Google Pixel 5.
-* Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+* Friends and family members were asked to review the site and documentation to identify any bugs and/or user experience issues.

 ### Bugs
 * The code to update the number of squares in the grid at each progressive stage initially added new squares to the already-existing squares within the grid.
 When using this method, it was found that the CSS styling was not being applied to the new squares correctly, and the spacing of the new squares was non-existent compared to the existing squares.